-37 McCool v Rushcliffe Borough Council [1998] 3 All E.R.
+&lt;sup>46 McCool v Rushcliffe Borough Council [1998] 3 All E.R.
 889

-38 Button on Taxis Licensing Law and Practice Third Edition (page 389) - James Button
+&lt;sup>47 Button on Taxis Licensing Law and Practice Third Edition (page 389) - James Button

-- 4.2.2 Licences will not be granted unless, in addition to the above, the licensing authority is in receipt of: - an enhanced criminal record check from the Disclosure and Barring Service (DBS); - a certificate of good conduct (only if the applicant has lived overseas in the 10 year period leading up to the date of application); - a medical form as detailed in paragraph 4.7; - a record of passing a written test prepared and delivered by Hambleton District Council on the applicant's knowledge of the locality and the rules governing licensees: - a certificate issued by the DVSA confirming that the applicant has passed a practical driving assessment. - 4.2.3 An appeal against a refusal to grant a hackney carriage or private hire driver licence lies to the Magistrates' Court39.
+- An application will not be processed unless the licensing authority is in receipt of: 4.2.1 - a fully completed application form; - the appropriate fee; - the applicant's full driving licence issued by the DVLA (or a full driving licence issued by an EEA state); - a digital photograph of the applicant, taken by a member of the licensing authority: - prescribed documentation to confirm that the applicant has a right to work in the UK (see Annex L). - Licences will not be granted unless, in addition to the above, the licensing authority is 4.2.2 in receipt of: - an enhanced criminal record check from the Disclosure and Barring Service; - a certificate of good conduct (only if the applicant has lived overseas in the 10 year period leading up to the date of application); - a medical assessment as detailed in paragraph 4.7; and - a record of passing a written test delivered by Hambleton District Council on the applicant's knowledge of the locality and the rules governing licensees. - An appeal against a refusal to grant a hackney carriage or private hire driver licence 4.2.3 lies to the Magistrates' Court.
 Any appeal must be made within 21 days following notice of a decision.